-- 1.14.1 if the worker unreasonably fails to comply with a requirement of Chapter 3 of the 1998 Act in respect of injury management.
+- 1.14.1 if the worker unreasonably fails to comply with making reasonable efforts to return to work.
 Reference section 48A of the 1998 Act - 1.14.2 if the worker does not provide a WorkCover Certificate of Capacity and Worker Declaration as outlined in clause 1.11 above. - 1.14.3 if the insurer receives new credible evidence (e.g. the worker is not a worker as defined, employment is not a substantial contributing factor to the injury, employment is not the main contributing factor to a disease injury) that was not available at the time the provisional payments began.

 Note: In the circumstances described above, the insurer must send the worker written notice that provisional liability and payments have been discontinued and must send a copy to the employer and service providers, if appropriate.
 The notice must inform the worker that provisional payments have been discontinued, the reason that they have been discontinued, attach all documents and medical reports relevant to the decision.
-In the case of non-compliance, the notice must detail any action that the worker can take to comply and enable the insurer to recommence provisional liability and make payments.
-The notice must also inform the worker and employer that they may contact WorkCover's Claims Assistance Service on 13 10 50, their union or employer association for further information.
+In the case of non-compliance, the notice must detail any action that the worker can take to comply and enable the insurer to re-commence provisional liability and make payments.
+The notice must also inform the worker and employer that they may contact the WorkCover Customer Service Centre on 13 10 50, their union or employer association for further information.